 The band started to get recognized by major labels in the metal music industry.
 Orbit Culture finally settled their first record deal with Seek & Strike Records in late 2018 sharing a roster with bands like Upon A Burning Body, Kill The Kong, Reckoning Hour, and more.

-In early 2019, the band landed their first booking agency, Avocado Booking who set the band upon their first-ever tour supporting Rivers Of Nihil alongside Black Crown Initiate and MOL for the fall of 2019.
+In early 2019, the band landed their first booking agency, Avocado Booking set the band on their first-ever tour supporting Rivers Of Nihil alongside Black Crown Initiate and MOL for the fall of 2019.

 During the spring and summer, Niklas started to write and record their third full-length album with the first single ‘Nensha’ being released through Seek & Strike Records on the 20th of September on the same day as the band played their first-ever show outside Sweden at Cassiopeia, Berlin on the Rivers Of Nihil Tour.

-The band finished the tour and headed back home to finish and finalize the new album ‘Nija’.
-Orbit Culture released another single from the album called ‘Rebirth’ continuing the story and concept of ‘Nensha’.
-The band then released their highly praised track ‘The Shadowing’ in late March capping off the trilogy.
+The band finished the tour and returned home to finalize the new album ‘Nija’.
+Orbit Culture released another single from the album called ‘Rebirth’, continuing the story and concept of ‘Nensha’.
+The band released their highly praised track ‘The Shadowing’ in late March capping off the trilogy.

 In between March and April, like many other bands, the band was forced to cancel all of their upcoming shows of 2020 due to the pandemic of COVID-19.
 The new album ‘Nija’, originally planned for a May release, got postponed to August 7th, 2020.
 With the free time given during the pandemic, the band started to work on a new music video and single to accompany the release of the album, which later came to be known as the heavy-hitting track ‘Open Eye’.